jimmoffitt/developer_advocate.blog/single_table_schema.md

-Note that with Ruby-on-Rails' ActiveRecord that there is a convention of every table having an "id" (auto-increment) field that is not explicitly shown in the 'create_table' method.
-Another convention is that the 'created_at' and 'updated_at' attributes are automatically added by default (and explicitly shown).
+Note that with Ruby-on-Rails' ActiveRecord there is a convention of every table having an "id" (auto-increment) field that is not explicitly shown in the 'create_table' method.
+Another convention is that the 'created_at' and 'updated_at' attributes are automatically added by default (and explicitly shown in the schema definition).

 (Also, another convention is that if there is a _id field (like actor_id) that references the singular name of another table it is a foreign key into that separate table.
-Since this is single table example, this convention doesn't really come into place here.
+Since this is single table example, this convention doesn't really come into play here.
 However, with schemas with an Actors table, an actor_id would by default/convention would be a foreign key into the Actors table.)

 ```